SLIDESHOW- NEXT STEPS

 What Bible translation should I choose?

-Use the New International Version Bible or the New Living Translation and many other good translations..
+Recommend using the New International Version Bible, New American Standard, New King James Version, English Standard Version and many other good translations..
 Ask God to speak to your heart before you start and then listen to your heart as you read.
-You can find both of these translations at a bookstore or on the online at Christian Book.
+You can find these translation at a bookstore or on the online at Christian Book.
 Com.
 A great site where you can search and read God’s Word in different translations is Biblegateway.com.
 But remember, the Bible cannot help you if it sits on a table or in the back seat of a car.

 If you don’t have a Bible, let any Pastor know and He will be glad to give you one.
-Or look online to buy one here.
-If you cannot afford a Bible and are searching for spiritual answers you can ask for a free Bible at our sister website www.biblesfree.org.
-If you can afford to buy a Bible contact us if you need help in finding the right Bible at a reasonable price here and we will send you links where to purchase a Bible.
+Or look online to buy one here or if you need help in finding the right Bible at a reasonable price under $15.00 go here.

 2. TALK TO GOD